 The responsibility and complexity of providing safe and efficient temporary traffic control through highway work areas is tremendous.
 The difficulty of performing these operations correctly is a concern to highway officials at the federal, state and local levels.

-This chapter covers the purpose, scope, objectives, and structure of the "Washington State Traffic Control Supervisor" training course and certification requirements.
+This chapter covers "Washington State Traffic Control Supervisor" certification requirements, course scope, and course objectives.